 parameter is not provided, the extraction will continue to the end of the string.

-index up to (but not including) the end
+from the start index up to (but not including) the end index.

 specified separator and optional limit.